forrestxu123/Android-Framework-System-Design/README.md

  <a name="a1"></a>

 ### 1.1 SharedMemory
-Shared memory facilitates fast and efficient communication between processes, enabling direct data sharing without the overhead of copying.
-It provides low-latency, high-performance communication, making it suitable for scenarios involving frequent and large data transfers.
+Shared memory facilitates direct data sharing between the local processes without the overhead of copying.
+It offers low-latency, high-performance communication, making it suitable for scenarios involving frequent and large data transfers.
 The memory-mapped nature of shared memory simplifies data manipulation and enhances memory efficiency, allowing processes to access shared data as if it were regular memory.
-To ensure proper concurrency and avoid race conditions when accessing shared memory, synchronization mechanisms like semaphores are required.
+To ensure proper concurrency and prevent race conditions when accessing shared memory, synchronization mechanisms like semaphores are required.

 #### 1.1.1 Shared Memory Design Diagram
 The shared memory has the following lifecycle:
 - Processes in user space use the mmap system call to map a portion of virtual memory into their respective address spaces, creating a shared memory region.
-- When a process calls mmap, the /dev/ashmem driver, acting as an intermediary between user space and the kernel, facilitates communication with the kernel's memory management module.
+- When a process calls mmap, the /dev/ashmem driver, acting as an intermediary between user space and the kernel, facilitates communication with the kernel's memory management system.
-- The kernel's memory management module interacts with the page table to map the requested virtual memory region to physical memory, ensuring accessibility for the processes.
+- The kernel's memory management system interacts with the page table to map the requested virtual memory region to physical memory, ensuring accessibility for the processes.
 - With the memory successfully mapped, processes can read from or write to the shared memory region.
 Synchronization mechanisms like semaphores may be employed to coordinate access.
 - When processes are done with the shared memory, they use the munmap system call to unmap the memory.
 - During the memory mapping process, the page table is updated to reflect the mapping of virtual memory to physical memory, ensuring proper address translation for subsequent access.

-  See shared memory Design diagram below for more information:

 <img src="sharedmemory.png" alt="Shared Memory Architecture"/>

 #### 1.1.2 Shared Memory example code
-See example code for creating shared memory, accesimg memory and semaphores based synchronization mechanisms below:
+See example code for creating and accessing shared memory with semaphores based synchronization mechanisms support below:

 Program A